openstack/keystone-specs/specs/keystone/rocky/strict-two-level-enforcement-model.rst

 If keystone is configured to use the ``strict-two-level`` enforcement model and current project structure within keystone violates the two-level project constraint, keystone should fail to start.
+On start-up, keystone will scan the database to ensure that all projects don't exceed two levels of hierarchy and that ``keystone.conf [DEFAULT] max_project_tree_depth = 2``.
+If either condition fails, keystone will report an appropriate error message and refuse to start.

 To aid operators, we can develop a ``keystone-manage`` command, to check the hierarchical structure of the projects in the deployment and warn operators if keystone is going to fail to start.
 This gives operators the ability to check and fix their project hierarchy before they deploy keystone with the new model.
 This clearly communicates a set project structure to operators at run time.

 Proposed Library Changes & Consumption
 --------------------------------------